Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 . -

-Restore the dump with sequences in the target cluster:
+Restore the dump containing database sequences into your target cluster:

 psql \ --host=<master_host_FQDN_of_target_cluster> \ --username=<username> \ --port=6432 \ --dbname=<DB_name> < /tmp/seq-data.sql

-Delete the subscription and transfer the load to the target cluster
+Delete the subscription and switch the workload to the target cluster.

 -